Market Reforms

 Rating from 1 (slight benefit) to 3 (very beneficial).

-Since governments must tax something to raise revenue, many economists recommend shifting taxes from socially desirable activities to activities that impose external costs (Durning and Bauman, 1998; Hagler Bailly, 1999; Hoerner and Jan Mutl, 2000; EEA, 2000; OECD, 2001; Parry and Small, 2004).
-For example, revenue from increased road use charges and fuel taxes could be used to reduce employment and general sales taxes, resulting in less vehicle travel and more employment and business activity.
+Since governments must tax something to raise revenue, many economists recommend shifting taxes from socially desirable activities to activities that impose external costs (Durning and Bauman 1998; EEA 2000; OECD 2001; Parry and Small 2004).
+This includes Carbon Taxes, which are special taxes based on fuel carbon content intended to encourage energy conservation and climate change emission reductions.
+Revenues can be used to reduce employment and general sales taxes, resulting in less vehicle travel and more employment and business activity.
 This can provide multiple benefits, including economic development, environmental protection, and more efficient transportation.

 Neutral Tax Policies

 An optimal tax structure is economically neutral.
 It would not favor automobile expenditures over other transportation modes, transportation over other consumer expenditures, or transportation facilities over other investments.
-Some current tax policies unintentionally favor automobile use (Moret, Ernst & Young, 1994).
-For example, tax policies encourage employers to provide company cars or offer generous mileage reimbursement rates as a perk (Transport 2000, 1998).
-In some countries, more than a third of new vehicles are purchased as company cars (Luk and Richardson, 1997).
-Of the vehicles provided by employers to employees, typically 15-20% of their mileage is for personal use (Runzheimer, 1996).
-One major study estimated that current company car tax policies increase business mileage by about 5%, adding about 1 billion miles of vehicle travel in the United Kingdom (Ashden Trust, 1997).
-Another study (Gutiérrez Puigarnau and Ommeren, 2007) found that company car subsidies increases ownership by about 0.48 vehicles per household, resulting in social welfare costs estimated between €450 and €1,000 per company car, totaling between €10 and €20 billion for Europe overall.
+Some current tax policies unintentionally favor automobile use (Moret, Ernst & Young 1994; Clarke and Prentice 2009).
+For example, tax policies encourage employers to provide company cars or offer generous mileage reimbursement rates as a perk (CE Delft 2012).
+In some countries, more than a third of new vehicles are purchased as company cars (Luk and Richardson 1997).
+Of the vehicles provided by employers to employees, typically 15-20% of their mileage is for personal use (Runzheimer 1996).
+One major study estimated that current company car tax policies increase business mileage by approximately 5%, adding about 1 billion miles of vehicle travel in the United Kingdom (Ashden Trust 1997).
+Another study (Gutiérrez Puigarnau and Ommeren 2007) found that company car subsidies increases ownership by about 0.48 vehicles per household, resulting in social welfare costs estimated between €450 and €1,000 per company car, totaling between €10 and €20 billion for Europe overall.
+CE Delft (2012) estimated even larger subsidies.
 Kenert and Kuhfeld (2007) compare vehicle tax structures in various European countries and recommend a variety of reforms to reduce unintended distortions and help achieve strategic objectives, such as pollution emission reductions.

-Industrial policies can also be reformed to avoid favorable tax treatment and indirect subsidies that encourage fossil fuel production (Koplow and Dernbach, 2001).
+Industrial policies can also be reformed to avoid favorable tax treatment and indirect subsidies that encourage fossil fuel production (Koplow 2010).
 This could include changes to investment depreciation tax policies, and internalization of shipping facilities and energy security costs (such as costs associated with the Strategic Petroleum Reserve).

 Gradual and Predictable Fuel Price Increases

 One TDM strategy that can be relatively easy to implement is to implement, gradual and predictable (less than 10% at any time) long-term Fuel Tax Increases.
 This is particularly appropriate in jurisdictions that have traditionally subsidized or undertaxed fuel.
-At a minimum, fuel taxes should cover basic roadway expenditures (a minimum tax of about 10¢ per liter), or more to fund other transport sector expenditures (including subsidies for rail and public transit services), and contribute to general funds (Metschies, 1999).
+At a minimum, fuel taxes should cover basic roadway expenditures (a minimum tax of about 10¢ per liter), or more to fund other transport sector expenditures (including subsidies for rail and public transit services), and contribute to general funds (Metschies 1999; IMF 2010; Crane, Burger and Wachs 2011).
 Puentes and Prince (2003) find that U.S. fuel taxes would need to more than double if user fees are to cover all roadway expenditures.

 Improved Transportation Pricing Methods